 - Drain lines – at least once a year, work with a service tech to make sure the drain lines are clean and not clogged with any debris.

-- Door gaskets – Regularly wipe down with soap and water.
-If door gaskets are damaged, cracked or stiff magnet will not seal and will need to be replaced.
+- Door gaskets – Regularly wipe down with soap and water to prevent bacterial or mold growth.
+If door gaskets are damaged, cracked or stiff, the magnet will not seal and will need to be replaced.

-- Sweep or mop floors to make sure floors are kept clean.
+- Sweep or mop floors to make sure they are kept clean from food debris that will mold or attract pests.

 Mistakes operators most commonly make: